 At Junto, we’ve experienced that the companies enter this stage sometime in months 4-6 and then stay in it.
 They take the program even more seriously, increasingly implementing strategies and tactics they learn from the experiences of Mentors and Instructors.
 And in turn, Mentors and Instructors are also far more effective at sharing their past experiences, helping the companies fully optimize their JuntoExperience.

-STARTUP LEADERSHIP & TUCKMAN’S THEORY
+LEADERSHIP & TUCKMAN’S THEORY

 This is because I believe that Tuckman’s Team Theory requires a certain level of organizational stability.
-As much as the leadership of a startup company wants high performance from all of its teams, the mere fact that they have a fast-changing organization makes it difficult for that to happen (assuming that Tuckman’s Theory is valid, of course).
+As much as the leadership of a growth-stage company wants high performance from all of its teams, the mere fact that they have a fast-changing organization makes it difficult for that to happen (assuming that Tuckman’s Theory is valid, of course).

 Tell teams what to expect.
 I would share Tuckman’s Theory with any and all workgroups so that they’re aware of such group dynamics.
 We have already decided that we’re going to include this topic in the orientation session we hold when a new cohort begins.

 Make the next stage the group’s next goal.
 Great salespeople stay focused on getting their prospect to the next stage in the sales funnel.
 They only worry about the close when it happens to be the next stage.
-In a similar fashion, startup CEOs and their C-level peers can encourage teams to simply get to the next stage while making progress as a team.
+In a similar fashion, CEOs and their C-level peers can encourage teams to simply get to the next stage while making progress as a team.
 Too often, I’ve experienced team leaders wanting the team to go straight from forming to performing.
 Again, assuming Tuckman’s Theory is valid, that just can’t happen.

-In my view, the biggest challenge for any startup leader is to remain mindful of how difficult it is for teams to get to the norming and performing stages.
+In my view, the biggest challenge for any company leader is to remain mindful of how difficult it is for teams to get to the norming and performing stages.
 Being aware of this process, and the theory upon which it's based, can help such entrepreneurs better manage expectations and, ultimately, help them become better leaders.